yaronetokayer/pygtfcode/README.md

 The `State` object is initialized with a `Config` object.
 The `Config` object then becomes an attribute of `State`.
 In this way, multiple `State`s can be instantiated with different `Config` objects.

+In addition to these two classes, there are a number of plotting functions that are automatically imported.

 ---

 ## Getting started